cormullion/Karnak.jl/docs/src/index.md

 # Introduction to Karnak

-Karnak.jl is a small extension for the Luxor.jl package to help with drawing some graph-style diagrams.
+Karnak.jl is a small extension for the Luxor.jl package to help with constructing graph-style drawings.

-Karnak relies Graphs.jl for graph construction, and NetworkLayout.jl for graph layout.
+Karnak relies on [Graphs.jl](https://juliagraphs.org/Graphs.jl/) for graph construction, and on [NetworkLayout.jl](https://juliagraphs.org/NetworkLayout.jl/) for graph layout.

-The focus here, unlike other graph visualization packaegs, is more on decorative and aesthetic uses.
+The focus in Karnak, unlike other graph visualization packages, is on decorative and aesthetic uses, for use in design and generative art.

 !!! warning